Navigating Planar Topologies in Near-Optimal Space and Time: Introduction

 \section{Introduction}

-Low-cost sensors are generating huge volumes of geographically referenced data, which are valuable in applications such as urban planning, smart-cities, self-driving cars, disaster response, and many others.
-Geographic Information Systems (GIS) that enable \emph{capture, modeling, manipulation, retrieval, analysis and presentation}~\cite{Worboys:2004} of such data are thus gaining research attention.
-GIS models can be classified at different levels.
-For example, on the conceptual level, entity- and field-based approaches exist, whereas on the logical level, vector and raster are the most popular models.
-In this work we focus on the representation of the geometry of a collection of vector objects, such as points, lines, and polygons.
+Plane embeddings, which are drawings of planar graphs on the plane, arise naturally in many applications, especially in those that are geometrical in nature like VLSI, computer graphics, and Geographic Information Systems (GIS) \cite{LozzoDF20}.
+In this work we focus on efficiently answering queries that relate nodes, edges, and faces in planar embeddings.
+Those are the building blocks, for example, of the topological model, widely used in GIS applications to describe topological relationships among objects.
+With this underlying motivation, we define a comprehensive set of topological queries and show that they can be efficiently answered within very little space.

-There are three common representations of collections of vector objects, called \emph{spaghetti}, \emph{network}, and \emph{topological} model, which mainly differ in the expression of topological relationships among the objects~\cite{2001:SDA}.
-In the spaghetti model, the geometry of each object is represented independently of the others and no explicit topological relations are stored.
-Despite its drawbacks, this is the most used model in practice because of its simplicity and the lack of efficient implementations of the other models.
-Those other two models are similar, and explicitly store topological relationships among objects.
-The network model is tailored to graph-based applications, such as transportation networks, whereas the topological model focuses on planar networks (e.g., all sorts of maps).
-This model is more efficient to answer topological queries, which are usually expensive, and thus it is gaining popularity in spatial databases such as Oracle Spatial.
+To achieve such space-efficient representations, we build on compact data structures (CDS) \cite{Navarro2016}, whose main goal is to support efficient query operations while using space close to the information-theoretic lower bound.
+CDS have achieved remarkable results, both in theory and practice, to handle very large volumes of data in different domains, including graph and geometric data~\cite{aleardi2005succinct,aleardi2008succinct,BoseCHMM12}.

-In this work we focus on those topological queries where this model stands out, and show that they can be efficiently answered within very little space.
-We build on recent results on \nue{connected} planar graphs \cite{FFSGHN18} in order to provide a succinct-space representation of the topological model ($4m+o(m)$ bits, where $m$ is the number of edges) that efficiently support a rich set of topological queries (most of them in $o(\log\log m)$ time), which include those defined in current standards and flagship implementations.
-Our main technical result is a new $O(\frac{\log\log m}{\log\log\log m})$ time algorithm to determine if two nodes are neighbors; then many other results are derived via analogous structures and exploiting duality.
-These results improve upon those of the planar graph representation on which we build \cite{FFSGHN18} (see also that article for a wider coverage of previous work).
+We build on Tur\'an's encoding \cite{Turan1984} of plane embeddings of connected planar graphs, where the {\em dual} of the graph (where the faces become nodes) is also explicitly represented.
+We build on that representation and extend previous results \cite{FFSGHN18} in order to provide a succinct-space representation of the topological model (using $4m+o(m)$ bits on a graph of $m$ edges) that efficiently supports a rich set of topological queries (most of them in any time in $\omega(1)$), which include those defined in current standards and flagship implementations.
+Our main technical results are new $\omega(1)$-time algorithms for determining if two nodes are neighbors, and if a node touches a face, by orienting edges; many other results are derived via analogous structures and exploiting duality.